CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 Instructions (delete me)
 ========================

-This is due at midnight on the evening of Sunday, October 25.
+This is due at midnight on the evening of Tuesday, October 27.

 **Summary:** In this project, you'll be introduced to the basics of deferred shading and WebGL.
 You'll use GLSL and WebGL to implement a deferred shading